danielwernerio/tinyo/README.md

  </span>
 </blockquote>

-Our mission is to create a **community-driven Linux® ecosystem** that ensures fairness, transparency, and accessibility for all contributors.
+Our mission is to create a **community-driven Linux® ecosystem** that ensures fairness, transparency, and accessibility for all [contributors][repo-contributors].
 **Key features** of the organization will include:

 - **Reward Mechanisms**: Valid contributions are rewarded through a transparent token system, ensuring every contributor receives a fair stake based on their personal efforts.
 - **Quadratic Funding**: A funding mechanism that prioritizes community-backed initiatives, amplifying the impact of collective support.
-- **Decentralized Governance**: Token holders actively participate in shaping the project's direction through votes, empowering contributors to drive innovation.
+- **Decentralized Governance**: Token holders actively participate in shaping the project's direction through votes, empowering [contributors][repo-contributors] to drive innovation.
 - **Low Contribution Barriers**: We aim to make contributions seamless and rewarding, both on GitHub and beyond.

 ### Monetarization

-Somehow the DAO needs to finance itself (the world is how it is..).
+Somehow the [DAO][pure-linux-dao] needs to finance itself (the world is how it is..).
 Because of that we plan to implement the following monetarization strategies to pay the development of the open-source version of TIO:

 - [Dashboard][tinyodash] Pro (Local/Server) [one-time payment]
 - Managed services: [TIO Cloud][tinyocloud] Pro (based on [TIO Runtime][tinyort] Pro) [monthly payment]